bpostance/bpostance.github.io/_posts/02-GLM-FrequencySeverity/02-GLM-FrequencySeverity.md

     var = 0.0115

-Here we observe an over-dispersed zero-inflated case as the variance of claim occurrence ($v=0.0115$) exceeds its mean ($mu=0.0108$).
+Here we observe an over-dispersed zero-inflated case as the variance of claim occurence ($v=0.0115$) exceeds its mean ($mu=0.0108$).

 As suggested in Cameron (2013) we should therefore try both $Poisson$ and $Negative Binomial$ distributions.

 For good measure, and to illustrate its relationship, lets also include a $Binomial$ distribution model.
 The Binomial model with a logit link is equivalent to a binary Logistic Regression model [[a](https://www.researchgate.net/post/what_is_the_difference_between_running_a_binary_logistic_regression_and_generalised_linear_model),[b](https://towardsdatascience.com/the-binomial-regression-model-everything-you-need-to-know-5216f1a483d3)].
-Modeling A binary outcome is not a totally unreasonable approach in this case given that the number of accounts with claims $n>1$ is low (22) and as the $Binomial$ distribution extends to a $Poisson$ when trials $N>20$ is high and $p<0.05$ is low (see [wiki](https://en.wikipedia.org/wiki/Poisson_distribution#Related_distributions), [here](https://math.stackexchange.com/questions/1050184/difference-between-poisson-and-binomial-distributions) and [here](https://www.itl.nist.gov/div898/handbook/pmc/section3/pmc331.htm)).
+Modelling A binary outcome is not a totally unreasonable approach in this case given that the number of accounts with claims $n>1$ is low (22) and as the $Binomial$ distribution extends to a $Poisson$ when trials $N>20$ is high and $p<0.05$ is low (see [wiki](https://en.wikipedia.org/wiki/Poisson_distribution#Related_distributions), [here](https://math.stackexchange.com/questions/1050184/difference-between-poisson-and-binomial-distributions) and [here](https://www.itl.nist.gov/div898/handbook/pmc/section3/pmc331.htm)).

 However, there is one change we need to make with the Binomial model.
 That is to alter the way we handle exposure.
 A few hours of research on the matter led me down the rabbit hole of conflicting ideas in textbooks, papers [[i](https://doi.org/10.1093/ije/dyu029)] and debates on CrossValidated [[a](https://stats.stackexchange.com/questions/246318/difference-between-offset-and-weights),[b](https://stats.stackexchange.com/questions/25415/using-offset-in-binomial-model-to-account-for-increased-numbers-of-patients/35478)].
-In contrast to Poisson and neg binomial there is no way to add a constant term or offset in the binomial formulation [(see here)](https://stats.stackexchange.com/a/35478/100439).
-Rather it is appropriate to either: [include the exposure as a predictor variable](https://stats.stackexchange.com/a/35436/100439), or to use weights for each observation (see [here](https://stackoverflow.com/a/62798889/4538066) and the [statsmodels guidance on methods for GLM with weights and observed frequencies](https://www.statsmodels.org/stable/generated/statsmodels.genmod.generalized_linear_model.GLM.html#statsmodels.genmod.generalized_linear_model.GLM).
+In contrast to poisson and neg binomial there is no way to add a constant term or offset in the binomial formulation [(see here)](https://stats.stackexchange.com/a/35478/100439).
+Rather it is appropriate to either: [include the exposure as a predictor variable](https://stats.stackexchange.com/a/35436/100439), or to use weights for each observation (see [here](https://stackoverflow.com/a/62798889/4538066) and the [statsmodels guidance on methods for GLM with weights and observed freqeuncies](https://www.statsmodels.org/stable/generated/statsmodels.genmod.generalized_linear_model.GLM.html#statsmodels.genmod.generalized_linear_model.GLM).
 I opted for the weighted GLM.
-The model output of the binomial GLM is the probability of at least 1 claim occurring weighted by the observation time $t=Pyrs$.
+The model output of the binomial GLM is the probability of at least 1 claim occuring weighted by the observation time $t=Pyrs$.
 Note there is no equivalent setting on the predict side, the predictions assume a discrete equivalent time exposure t=1.

-In addition it is common in insurance risk models to use a [quasi-poisson or zero inflated Poisson (ZIP)](https://towardsdatascience.com/an-illustrated-guide-to-the-zero-inflated-poisson-model-b22833343057) model in scenarios with high instances of zero claims.
+In addition it is common in insurance risk models to use a [quasi-poisson or zero inflated poisson (ZIP)](https://towardsdatascience.com/an-illustrated-guide-to-the-zero-inflated-poisson-model-b22833343057) model in scenarios with high instances of zero claims.
 In data science and machine learning we would refer to this as an unbalanced learning problem (see bootstrap, cross validation, SMOTE).
 The ZIP model combines:
- - a binomial model to determine the likelihood of one or more claims occurring (0/1)
+ - a binomial model to determine the likelihood of one or more claims occuring (0/1)
  - a negative binomial or poisson to estimate the number of claims (0...n)
  - a severity model to estimate the avg size of each claim (1...n)

-Statsmodels uses patsy [formula notation](https://www.statsmodels.org/devel/example_formulas.html).
-This includes: [notation for categorical variables ](https://www.statsmodels.org/devel/contrasts.html), setting [reference/base levels](https://stackoverflow.com/a/22439820/4538066), [encoding options](https://www.statsmodels.org/devel/contrasts.html), and [operators](https://www.statsmodels.org/devel/example_formulas.html#categorical-variables).

 ```python
 # # examples of formula notation in smf